mendix/docs/content/howto/security/set-up-your-first-multi-tenant-app.md

 Now that we have user roles and tenants, we can create users for the tenants.
 This feature is available for administrators and tenant administrators.
 This way the administrator can create at least one user for each tenant and this user can create then more users for their own tenant.
 Default we use the email address as a username.
 This is done to overcome the usage of the same username for different tenants.

-## 4 Other considerations
+## 4 Other challenges

-Next to adjusting your project security and implementing the AppStore module there are a number of other considerations.
+Next to adjusting your project security and implementing the AppStore module there are several other challenges.

-### 4.1 Access rules
+### 4.1 Security

 A way to start with protecting the data of an app you know that you can set your access rules on entity level.
 In a multi-tenant app, it is required to add an Xpath constraint to your access rule that constraints your data to your tenant.
 In this way, you prevent tenants from seeing information of other tenants.
 You can see an example of this in figure 5.